nfrederick023/react-hook-checkbox/README.md

 ### Functions:

 ### `.setCheckbox(config)`
 Resets and creates a new checkbox on from the provided configuration.
 Accepts a `checkboxConfig`.

 ### `.setOptions(options)`
 Resets the `.options` to a new set of options from the provided configuration.
 Accepts a `checkboxConfig[]`.

 ### `.addOption(option)`
 Adds a child checkbox to `.options` from the provided configuration.
 Accepts a `checkboxConfig`.

 ### `.setIsSelected(isSelected)`
 Sets the `.isSelected` of the checkbox.
 Accepts a `boolean`.

 ### `.setProperties(properties)`
 Sets the `.properties` of the checkbox.
 Accepts an `any`.

 ### `.setName(name)`
 Sets the `.name` of the checkbox.
 Accepts a `string`.

 ### `.getSelectedOptions()`
-Gets an array of all child checkboxes in which `.isSelected` is `true`.
+Returns an array of all child checkboxes in which `.isSelected` is `true`.

 ### `.isIndeterminate()`
 Returns `true`/`false` if the checkbox is indeterminate.